monome/docs/grid/studies/seamstress/seamstress-orientation.md

 - [norns API](https://monome.org/docs/norns/api/)
 - [seamstress API](https://ryleealanza.org/docs/)

-You'll notice they are formatted very similarly, and include many of the same modules -- however, do not assume anything about cross-compatible usage! seamstress and norns are developed and maintained very differently, though they share contributors.
+You'll notice they are formatted very similarly, and include many of the same modules -- however, do not assume anything about cross-compatible usage!
+Though they share contributors, *seamstress* and *norns* are developed and maintained very differently.

 ## big differences